Breword/tmux/Getting-Started.md

 <p align="center"><img src="images/tmux_default.png" width=368 height=235></p>

+### About this document

+This document gives an overview of some of tmux's key concepts, a description of how to use the main features interactively and some information on basic customization and configuration.

 ### Installing tmux

 tmux may be installed from package management systems on most major platforms.